Volume of world trade in goods. Reviews of foreign trade. Theories of international trade

 3. Structural indicators

-In international practice, they analyze the geographical and commodity structure.
+In international practice, the geographical and product structure is analyzed.

-Geographic structure- the distribution of trade flows between individual countries and their groups, allocated on a territorial or organizational basis.
+Geographical structure– distribution of trade flows between individual countries and their groups, distinguished by territorial or organizational characteristics.

-Territorial structure- generalization of data on international trade of countries of one part of the world or an enlarged group of countries (industrial, developing).
+Territorial structure– generalization of data on international trade of countries in one part of the world or an enlarged group of countries (industrial, developing).

 Organizational structure– distribution of international trade:

-Between countries allocated to a certain group in accordance with the analytical criterion (countries exporting oil, grain, net debtors)
+Between countries allocated to a certain group in accordance with analytical criteria (oil, grain exporting countries, net debtors)

-Commodity structure- distribution of trade flows for individual goods.
-It is based on the UN Standard International Classification (SITC) or the Harmonized Commodity Description and Coding System.
+Commodity structure– distribution of trade flows for individual goods.
+It is based on the UN Standard International Classification (SITC) or the Harmonized System for Description and Coding of Goods.

 The commodity structure of exports is a systematized set of goods that are exported from a country or region.

-The commodity structure of imports is a systematized set of goods that are imported into a country, region.
+The commodity structure of imports is a systematized set of goods that are imported into a country or region.

-The directions of systematization of commodity flows are presented in fig. 6.3.
+The directions for systematizing commodity flows are presented in Fig. 6.3.

-Figure 6.3 - Systematization of commodity flows in the world market
+Figure 6.3 - Systematization of commodity flows on the world market

 (6.14)

-where I d.e. is the export diversification index of country j;
+where I d.e. – index of export diversification of country j;

-h ij - part of the i-th product in the total export of country j;
+h ij – part of the i-th product in the total exports of country j;

 h i – part of the i-th product in total world exports.

-If I d.e. tends to 1, then the structure is close to the world average, if I d.e tends to 0, then it differs significantly from the world.
+If I d.e. tends to 1, then the structure is close to the world average; if I d.e. tends to 0, then it differs significantly from the world one.

-Index of geographical concentration of exports or imports characterizes the state of the world market for a particular product on the following grounds: the number of exporters (importers) and the share of the main exporter (importer).
+Geographic concentration index of exports or imports characterizes the state of the world market for a particular product based on the following characteristics: the number of exporters (importers) and the share of the main exporter (importer).

 Herfindahl-Hirschman index: